Welcome again to the Millhouse Community and other readers,

 Support newly discharged patients from hospital with intensive follow-up & those commencing new treatments.

-Identify patients at high risk* and encourage lifestyle and remedial change particularly those with:
+patients at high risk* and encourage lifestyle and remedial change particularly those with:

 - Pre diabetes, gestational diabetes & poorly controlled diabetes